yayuyang/yayuyang.github.io/README.md

 <!--
 Collaborative planning of multiple energy storage systems in seaport integrated energy system Corresponding Author: Dr. Bo Li

-Parasitic Resistance Effect on Four Switch Buck–Boost Converter for Wide Range Voltage Control" to the IEEE Journal of Emerging and Selected Topics in Industrial Electronics as a Regular Submission submission.majianjun

 Analysis and Suppression of Common-mode Circulating Current in Hybrid DC-DC Converters with Bidirectional Asymmetric Power Flow (TPEL-Reg-2024-08-2407) has been submitted by to the IEEE Transactions on Power Electronics wangkangan